jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-06-checkpoint.md

 $$x = \frac{b \pm \surd(b^2+4ac)}{2a}.$$

-**645.** The other method of resolving mixt quadratic equations is, to transform them into pure equations; which is done by substitution: for example, in the equation
+<span class="art">645</span> The other method of resolving mixt quadratic equations is,
+to transform them into pure equations; which is done by substitution: for example, in the equation
 $$x^2 = px + q$$, instead of the unknown quantity $$x$$, we may write